 It’s true … Facebook and real estate marketing are a match made in social media heaven.

-Facebook has generated 35,375 new leads in 2018 alone.
-And remember those are leads: not traffic, not visitors, not followers, not fans … leads.
+Facebook generated 53,203 new leads in 2019 alone.
+And remember, those are leads: not traffic, not visitors, not followers, not fans … leads.

-When you combine a great Facebook marketing strategy with a high converting website platform like Carrot, it’s a combo that can’t be beat.
+Combining a great Facebook marketing strategy with a high-converting website platform like Carrot is a combo that can’t be beaten.

 Tapping into a platform like Facebook and coming back with hundreds of new leads can transform your business.

-So get started today … and be sure to share your own tips or questions in the comments.
+So get started today … and share your tips or questions in the comments.